EricaTess/covid-ready/README.md

 # COVID Ready

 ## Summary
-COVID Ready is a crowd sourced application that allows patients to rate clinics based on COVID readiness.
-Patients are given the opportunity to review the clinic ratings and seek care based off their needs.
+COVID Ready is a crowd sourced application that addresses patient anxieties surrounding clinic COVID readiness and ensures that medical clinics are adhering to COVID guidelines.
+Users can rate medical clinics based on their COVID readiness through a 5 star rating system based on whether a mask is required, if hand sanitizer is available, six foot distancing, if the providers are wearing proper PPE, and an overall score.
+Users can also provide more information of their experience through a text review.
+Not only can they leave a review, they can also see reviews left by other users.

 ## Table of Contents